Search the collections at the Center for Jewish History

 Pinchas Mordechai Teitz Papers (P-891)

-Papers of the prominent Soviet Jewry Movement activist, religious leader, educator and broadcaster Rabbi Pinchas Mordechai Teitz (1908-1995) of Elizabeth, NJ cover the period from the late 1960s to the early 1980s.
-The collection contains correspondence, related to Soviet Jews, documentation of Rabbi Teitz' trips to the USSR, his articles on Soviet Jews, the Russian-Hebrew religious books published for Russian-speaking Jews by the enterprise MOHIR (established by Teitz) records of shipments of books and religious items to the Soviet Union, a sound recording reflecting the visit of the Chief Rabbi of Moscow to the USA in 1968, and photographs related to Rabbi Teitz' Soviet Jewry activities in the USA and the USSR.
+Papers of the prominent Soviet Jewry Movement activist, religious leader, educator and broadcaster Rabbi Teitz of Elizabeth, NJ cover from the late 1960s to the early 1980s.
+The collection contains correspondence related to Soviet Jews, documentation of Teitz' trips to the USSR, his articles on Soviet Jews, the Russian-Hebrew religious books published for Russian-speaking Jews by the enterprise MOHIR (established by Teitz), records of shipments of books and religious items to the USSR, a sound recording on the visit of the Chief Rabbi of Moscow to the USA in 1968, and photographs related to Rabbi Teitz' Soviet Jewry activities in the USA and the USSR.

 Rabbi David Goldstein and Shannie Goldstein (P-918)